I was molested on an airplane: was it my fault?

 What I would suggest is that you seek out some counseling or support specific to sexual abuses (and in doing that, you can certainly talk with that counselor or support person about your options with reporting, and figure out if it's what you want to do).
 It's fantastic that you have supportive people already in your life, but having someone to talk with who is very well-versed in these issues, and who knows a lot about healing from abuse and assault can be really great, since they can often also really walk you through healing and give you good tools to process all of this with.

-I don't know where you are, but if you don't know of any local resources, one great place to start is with RAINN's hotline services.
-You can reach them toll-free by phone at 1-800-656-HOPE, or use their new online hotline by clicking here.
+I don't know where you are, but if you don't know of any local resources, one great place to start is on our direct services.
 Not only can you get started getting support wither of those ways, someone there can also help you find help local to you.
-Or, if you're prefer not calling or using RAINN, you can call into your local police station, community center or hospital and ask about resources or support for sexual assault survivors.
+Or, if you're prefer, you can call into your local police station, community center or hospital and ask about resources or support for sexual assault survivors.
 If you have any sort of medical plan or national healthcare, you may also be able to ask your general doctor for a referral for counseling services.

 But before even doing any of that, you can make great strides simply by thinking about what I've said here, and just earnestly accepting -- deep in your guts -- that you did NOT do this and this is absolutely, positively, NOT your fault.
 You chose to fly on a plane: that's the choice you made.
 He chose to fly on a plane and sexually abuse someone: that's the choice he made.
 HE did this, and it is HIS fault.
 If you can do that, you're one giant step out of how you've been feeling and a strong stride into healing from this and getting back on with your life and all of the good things in it.